-This publication contains an analysis of aggregated data from clinically coded cases opened between 2014-2023 involving cosmetic surgeries/procedures\ across all primary responsible services.
+This publication contains an analysis of aggregated data from clinically coded cases opened between 2014-2023 in which Nursing is identified as the primary responsible service.

 Keep in mind...

 A clinically coded malpractice case can have more than one responsible service, but the "primary responsible service" is the specialty that is deemed to be most responsible for the resulting patient outcome.